anasvag575/VLSI/README.md

 And most of ngspice scripts are LEVEL 3 spice simulations

-For the schematic and extraction of the netlist MAGIC was used (http://opencircuitdesign.com/magic/)
+For the schematic and extraction of the netlist, MAGIC was used (http://opencircuitdesign.com/magic/)

-For the simulation of the netlist Ngspice was used (http://ngspice.sourceforge.net/)
+For the simulation of the netlist Ngspice, was used (http://ngspice.sourceforge.net/)

-Every folder containts the exercise set and the necessary files for it to work and a report which explains further the steps and the findings of each exercise
+Every folder contains the exercise set and the necessary files for it to work and a report which explains further the steps and the findings of each exercise

 ### Exercise set 1